-In this post, we have included the latest market updates and the in depth details from our live webinar recorded on April 8th.
+In this post, we have included the latest market updates and the in depth details from our live webinar recordings on April 8th and May 21st.
 Learn our perspective about the correspondent lending crisis and an overview of current market conditions facing the mortgage industry.
 If you have questions, please contact our team.

 Developments driven by the pandemic have upended correspondent lending.
 Everyone agrees about the importance of supporting borrowers during this time of crisis, but developments thus far have created uncertainty, reduced options for potential borrowers, and may seize up the mortgage market – all completely antithetical to the goal of assisting borrowers.

 Update 04/22/20 | Loans in Forbearance Agency-Eligible with LLPA’s

 This morning, another major announcement from the FHFA was published supporting the mortgage market in light of increasing requests for forbearance from borrowers impacted by the pandemic.
 The announcement, along with Fannie Mae and Freddie Mac lender letters, detail the conditions under which loans in forbearance are eligible for delivery to the agencies as well as the Loan Level Price Adjustments (LLPA’s) that will be applied to such loans.

 - 500 BPS (5%) LLPA for loans to first-time homebuyers